azazel7/BigData-Lab/installation_guides/ubuntu.md

 Conda can be used to create environments.
 A conda environment is a directory that contains a specific collection of conda packages.
 They make it possible to have different versions of python and python packages installed on the same system in different environments.

-1. Create a virtual environment with python 3.5 by executing the command: `conda create -n bigdata-lab python=3.5 -y`
+1. Create a virtual environment with python 3.5 by executing the command: `conda create -y -n bigdata-lab python=3.5 -y`
 2. Activate your virtualenv by executing the command: `conda activate bigdata-lab`